Jânio Quadros: Foreign policy

 Quadros pursued an independent foreign policy, outlining "freedom, independence, and non-interference" as his guiding principles.
 He also tried to pursue closer relationships with Africa, hoping to gain influence in the non-aligned movement.
 He attempted to show solidarity with newly independent African countries by promoting decolonization and opposing racism.
 He also tried to promote trade and cultural exchanges with those countries.
 However, Quadros's government often supported states ruled by white minority governments, such as South Africa, which undermined his efforts.
 Quadros attempted to follow a neutral foreign policy, instead of the pro-American policies of his predecessors, and hoped to play the major powers against one another.
 However, his willingness to embrace the communist governments of Cuba, China, and the Soviet Union alienated many of his supporters, particularly the UDN.
 His decision to award the Order of the Southern Cross, Brazil's highest medal for foreigners, to Che Guevara was particularly controversial and led many to suspect that he was a communist sympathizer.
 Quadros's foreign policy was one of the most controversial aspects of his presidency and was a major factor in the decline of his support in Congress.

 Resignation

 Quadros' resignation letter.
 The text reads (translated from Portuguese):

 To the National Congress.
-On this date, and by this instrument, disclosing to the Minister of Justice, the reasons for my act, I resign from the office of President of the Republic.
+On this date, and by this instrument, leaving with the Minister of Justice the reasons for my act, I resign from the office of President of the Republic.